 Williamson has therefore not made his case that a proposition must be known in order to be evidence: as Goldman points out, an even better explanation of the data in URN is that a proposition must be non-inferentially known – or at least one for which the agent has non-inferential justification to believe – in order to be evidence.

 What about Williamson’s argument for the sufficiency of knowledge for evidence?
 Can Goldman rebut those arguments as well?
 Although he doesn’t attempt to do so, I think it’s clear that he can.
-Recall Williamson’s argument for sufficiency comes in two steps.
+Recall that Williamson’s argument for sufficiency comes in two steps.
 The first step is a rhetorical question:

 “If, when assessing an hypothesis, one knows something e which bears on its truth, should not e be part of one’s evidence?
 Would it not violate the total evidence condition to do otherwise?”